dotnet/dotnet-docker/samples/enable-globalization.md

 ## Tzdata

 Tzdata provides data for applications that rely on timezone information.
-Applications that solely use `DateTime.UtcNow` don't need this library.
+Applications that solely use `DateTime.UtcNow` for recording time don't need this library.

 The following code uses `tzdata`: